 “Around sunset and after, I don’t let any of my children go outside the house, not even the older ones,” says the admin woman.

-Emad’s brother, a pathologist, walks past us.
+A pathologist, walks past us.
 He has been working around the clock, going from hospital to hospital for his work on the killed.
 “I’ve seen 11 martyrs today,” he says.
 It is only early afternoon.

 By evening there is talk over the internet that a truce has been reached.
 But the drones have multiplied and amplified, and the bombings continued.
 In Rafah and the north, reports from journalists say the bombing is getting crazy.
 Bloggers and Tweeters in Gaza City say the coast is being hammered by Israeli warship shelling.